Camberwick Green characters Click on each name for a pic

 The resident GP is perhaps one of the most striking "time and place" anomalies that occurs in the whole of Trumptonshire, as he's an identikit Edwardian gentleman from his top hat right through to the boneshaker he drives.

-But,like Windy,he reinforces the 'just because it's old,doesn't make it bad' narrative tone of the series.
+Like Windy,he reinforces the 'just because it's old,doesn't make it bad' narrative theme.

 And everyone seems healthy enough with his simple,old fashioned remedies,so he must be doing something right.